zendeskgarden/css-components/packages/css-buttons/README.md

 #### Accent

-See the `accent.css` source file for sample CSS needed to format buttons according to your product's accent color (i.e. "promo" orange).
+See the `accent.css` source file for sample CSS needed to format buttons according to your product's accent color.
 This CSS is not included in the package distribution.
 Upon inclusion, corresponding HTML would be:

 ```html
 <button class="c-btn c-btn--accent">...</button>